matias2018/a11y/readme.txt

 Features:

 1. Wider Audience: Reach a bigger target target market and make your internet site available to everyone.
-2. Improved SEO: Accessibility elements play a position in seek engine optimization.
-3. Enhanced User Experience: Create a greater high-quality revel in for all visitors.
+2. Enhanced User Experience: Create a greater high-quality revel in for all visitors.
-4. Legal Compliance: Many areas have policies requiring web sites to be available.
+3. Legal Compliance: Many areas have policies requiring web sites to be available.

 List available comands: